brandondunc94/fantasyFootball/README.md

 5. If changes to models - Start virtual env using: 'source env/bin/activate'
 6. Then run 'python manage.py migrate'

- ## Things to add
- 1. Add more timezones and ability for user to pick on profile creation
- 2. Edit account page
- 3. Enforce strong password when creating account
- 4. User profile images
- 5. Turn into native mobile app?
- 6. Import picks to bet page

 #Spread payout logic
 1. If user picked home team
     If home team was supposed to win by # points